Do Medical Aids Cover Gastric Bypass Operations?

 Experts around the globe acknowledge that obesity is complicated in nature but they have identified a number of contributing factors such as people consuming more calories than they use.
 Furthermore, diets have changed and people are consuming diets high in fat and those that are energy-dense.
 We’re also leading more sedentary lifestyles since many jobs require us to sit and type as opposed to engaging in manual labor.
 Improved transport systems mean those that those who used to walk are no longer doing so.

 A person that is obese is at greater risk of developing chronic diseases such as high blood pressure, Type 2 diabetes, asthma, cancer, high cholesterol and heart disease.
-Hence obesity is recognized as a major health problem.
+Hence obesity is a major health problem.

 Historically many medial aids have considered weight loss surgery as a cosmetic procedure and have not covered the costs of gastric bypasses.
 But medical schemes in South Africa are starting to pay out for par or all of weight loss related surgery provided that the physician establishes that the operation is medically necessary to preserve the health of the patient.